nyitrai100/nyitrai100/README.md

 About me:
 - 🔭 I'm currently working on a Project with my friends.
-- ⚡  I'm currently pursuing a BSc degree in Web programming and Cyber Security.
+- ⚡  I'm currently pursuing a BSc degree in Web programming with Cyber Security.
 - 🌱 I’m currently learning C#.
 - 👯 I'm looking to collaborate on anything.
 I am happy to learn!
 - 📫 You can reach me at nyitrai100@gmail.com.